Fordalex/power-in-numbers/README.md

 ## UX

 This site is designed for people of all ages, the goal for this site is to motivate people to train by tracking their progress.
-Also being able to see that other users are contributing to the site goals should hopfully influence people to train.
+Also being able to see that other users are contributing to the site goals should hopfully influence people to continue.
 I have added a section on the home page that will add up all the user's distance travelled and display this for everyone to see.
 I think this will help people because as they log a session, they can watch this amount grow and feel part of a team.

+This project is hosted on heroku [Power-in-numbers](https://power-in-numbers.herokuapp.com/login_page) Please feel free to create an account and start making progression as soon as possible.

 Each user will have to create their account before gaining access to this site after they have completed the necessary steps, they will then be taken to their profile.
 The profile page will allow the user to: add a session, add a record, create a training plan, seeing all their sessions logged, watch their stats grow and see or edit their basic information.